jlchmura/lpc-language-server/README.md

 # LPC Language Services

-# THIS IS A PRERELEASE VERSION WITH BREAKING CHANGES
+## v1.1.x IS A PRERELEASE VERSION WITH BREAKING CHANGES
 Please see [config-changes.md](config-changes.md)

+---

 Language server and VSCode extension that provides rich language support for LPC (Lars Pensjö C) - an object-oriented programming language derived from C and developed originally by Lars Pensjö to facilitate MUD building on LPMuds.